cweagans/dotfiles/README.md

 * `mkcert -install` for ddev https support (probably easy to automate, since invoking it a separate time doesn't change anything)
 * Update `~/.ddev/global_config.yaml` (may have to run `ddev` first to generate the file) -- always omit the `dba` container (harder to automate because of the `project_info` key.
 Can't just commit this file.)
 * Enable Safari extensions
-* Run Tamperish and set tampers path to `~/.config/tamperish`
 * Open Setapp and install all favorited apps
+* Configure Alfred:
+  * Disable default macOS Spotlight shortcut
+  * Run Alfred and give it all the permissions/start on login
+  * Set global shortcut to Cmd+Space
+  * Set sync dir to `~/.config/alfred`
+* Configure Dash
+  * Run on launch
+  * Set sync dir to `~/.config/dash`
 * Run apps, allow accessibility api/screen recording access as needed, configure if needed:
   * Bartender (permissions, arrange menu bar)
   * Cleanshot (permissions, auth with share service)
   * Elephas (permissions, click through onboarding)
   * Lungo (permissions)
   * Dato (permissions, launch at startup, probably configure)
+* Log in to Spark using main Gmail account (which will sync the others)
 * Set wallpaper to ~/.wallpaper.png
 * Load duckduckgo settings from cloud sync
-* Set Slack colors as needed: https://github.com/catppuccin/slack
+* Set Slack colors as needed: <https://github.com/catppuccin/slack>
 * Settings -> Keyboard -> Shortcuts -> Spotlight: change "Show spotlight search" to "Ctrl+Alt+Cmd+Space"

 ## Support